e-/PANENE/README.md

 PANENE
 --

 PANENE (Progressive Approximate k-NEarest NEighbors) is a novel algorithm for the k-nearest neighbor (KNN) problem.
-In contrast to previous algorithms such as [Annoy](https://github.com/spotify/annoy), [FLANN](http://www.cs.ubc.ca/research/flann/), and many others from [Benchmark](https://github.com/erikbern/ann-benchmarks#evaluated), it is *progressive*: it can process multiple mini-batches *online* while keeping each iteration bounded in time.
+In contrast to previous algorithms such as [Annoy](https://github.com/spotify/annoy), [FLANN](http://www.cs.ubc.ca/research/flann/), and many others from [Benchmark](https://github.com/erikbern/ann-benchmarks#evaluated), PANENE is *progressive*: it can process multiple mini-batches *online* while keeping each iteration bounded in time.

 PANENE is based on [the FLANN library](https://github.com/mariusmuja/flann) and currently under development.
 We are going to add the following features:

 - [x] a progressive k-d tree
-- [ ] a KNN table structure that enables constant-time lookup
+- [x] a KNN table structure that enables constant-time lookup of KNN neighbors
+- [ ] Python bindings

 # Run the Benchmark

-The source code was tested on Ubuntu 16.04, macOS, and Windows 10 (with Visual Studio 2017).
-However, shell scripts in this instruction will not run on Windows so use PowerShell instead or change them appropriately.
+The source code was compiled and tested on Ubuntu 16.04, macOS, and Windows 10 (with Visual Studio 2017).
+We use Bash scripts to download and parse test data but these scripts may not run on Windows.

 Prerequisites:
-- A C++ compiler with OpenMP and C++11 support
+- A C++ compiler with OpenMP and C++ 11 support
-- Python 2.7
+- Python 3.6
-- CMake or Visual Studio 2017 on Windows
+- CMake

 Download the source code:
 ```bash